caseypaquola/BigBrainWarp/docs/pages/tutorial_confluence.rst

 	info.Datatype = 'double';
 	niftiwrite(data,[homeDir '/constructs/bigbrain_axis_vox.nii'],info);

 Next, we nonlinearly transform the volume from BigBrain to ICBM152.
-This can be enacted using one line in BigBrainWarp, which calls mincresample and use the transformation matrices provided by Xiao et al., on `OSF <https://osf.io/xkqb3/>`_.
+This can be enacted using one line in BigBrainWarp, which calls mincresample and uses the transformation matrices provided by Xiao et al., on `OSF <https://osf.io/xkqb3/>`_.
 Just like that, we have our histological axis aligned to a standard MRI space.
 This one-liner can be used on any volumetric data in BigBrain or BigBrainSym space.

 .. code-block:: bash